Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 When fishing for croaker in the Chesapeake Bay, squid strips, peeler crabs, soft crabs, and bloodworms are used as bait.
 Bottom fishing is the popular fishing method used when fishing for croaker in the Chesapeake Bay.

-Bottom fishing on a top-and-bottom rig is very effective to catch croaker.
+Bottom fishing on a top-and-bottom rig is very effective in catching croaker.
 Drift fishing and fishing at anchor are also fishing methods that are used to catch croaker in the Chesapeake Bay

 How To Catch Croaker In Texas